Sofoniasabebe/python-challenge/README.md

 ## PyPoll

 In this Challenge, the task was to help a small, rural town modernize its vote-counting process.
+The goal of this script was to automate the process of vote counting and determining a winner in an election.
+The first step in the process was to import necessary modules for the creation of a python script that analyzes the votes and calculate the required values.
+Modules were provided in the starter file.

+The next step was to determine/map out the file path for the dataset and the output of the analysis.
+The paths were also provided in the starter file.

 A set of poll data called election_data.csv was provided for the challenge.
 The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
 The task was to create a Python script that analyzes the votes and calculates each of the following values: